nikodonnell/getvero.github.io/_articles/what-is-a-behavioral-campaign.md

 ---
-title: What is a behavioral campaign ?
+title: What is a behavioral campaign?
+description: Behavioral email campaigns are marketing emails that are automatically sent to customers when they take certain actions on your site or in your mobile application.
+You can send an email immediately or set a wait period, such as a few days.
 categories:
 - campaigns
 layout: articles